-(Note: the Data X-Ray is designed to find the relevant electronic data but does not actually build a DSAR response, which should also include human intervention to determine whether the data to be provided is adequate and accurate, anonymizing irrelevant data, and actually compiling the data in a readable format for the Data Subject.
-Further guidance on DSAR fulfillment is available on the ICO (UK GDPR regulator) website.)
+Note: the Data X-Ray is designed to find the relevant electronic data but does not actually build a DSAR response, which should also include human intervention to determine whether the data to be provided is adequate and accurate, anonymizing irrelevant data, and actually compiling the data in a readable format for the Data Subject.
+Further guidance on DSAR fulfillment is available on the ICO (UK GDPR regulator) website.

 Building a DSAR Query with the Search Tool

-The Search tool is currently only available on our on premise/private cloud version but will be rolled out to cloud users as well by the end of Q4 2018.
 Search is the easiest way to build a query and gives you, the end user, vastly more control over precisely which records you want to search for.
 Search also lets you simultaneously query all of the datasources within your organization.

 The biggest problem in searching across multiple databases is false positives.
 With normal database and datasource queries, if you search the last name "Lee", for instance, you will most likely get thousands of results back as the word "Lee" can be not only a last name but also a first name, street name, etc. The Data X-Ray solves this by first pre-classifying your data using a machine learning algorithm and then once it is confident that any particular group of data is of a certain class (last name in this case) it will conduct the search for "Lee" only in that class.

 To start, click on the "Search" tab on the navigation bar.
 You will be presented with a screen that looks something like the below and has an audit trail of past searches that have been conducted in this organization account.
 You can click on each search in the Name column to view the details and audit history of the searches.
 You can click on the Latest Results column to jump to the latest results for each search.